troychaplin/block-accessibility-checks/docs/developer-api.md

 # Block Accessibility Checks - Developer API

-The Block Accessibility Checks plugin provides a comprehensive API for developers to extend and customize accessibility checking functionality.
+The Block Accessibility Checks plugin provides a comprehensive API for developers to extend and customize accessibility checking functionality. **All validation logic is now handled in JavaScript** for real-time feedback in the block editor.
 This document outlines the available hooks, filters, methods, and integration patterns for extending the plugin.

 ## Table of Contents